IBS: how to find the root causes and resolve them brilliantly

 Other features such as lethargy, nausea, backache, and bladder symptoms are common in people with IBS and may be used to support the diagnosis.

 It is important to have a diagnosis of IBS confirmed and other conditions such as coeliac disease and inflammatory bowel disease ruled out.

-But having gut issues can also trigger symptoms in some other part of the body, including headache, migraines, anxiety, brain fog, mood swings, weight gain, poor sleep, unexplained fatigue and many others.
+But having gut issues can also trigger symptoms in some other parts of the body, including headache, migraines, anxiety, brain fog, mood swings, weight gain, poor sleep, unexplained fatigue, and many others.